 Developing Guidelines for Wheelchair-Accessible Gravel Surfaces

-Washington Rock turned to landscape architect Clayton Beaudoin for advice about how to create wheelchair-accessible gravel surfaces.
-Clayton, a principal at SiteWorkshop, has worked on many public works projects that must meet accessibility standards.
+Washington Rock asked landscape architect Clayton Beaudoin for advice about how to create wheelchair-accessible gravel surfaces.
+Clayton, a principal architect at SiteWorkshop, has worked on many public works projects that must meet accessibility standards.

 Clayton directed us to accessibility standards and shared a crushed surfacing model that SiteWorkshop has used to create accessible spaces.
 We used these resources to create a guide called “8 Guidelines for Developing a Wheelchair-Accessible Gravel Surface,” available here.